Cal Poly Mustangs football

 The Cal Poly Mustangs are the football team representing California Polytechnic State University located in San Luis Obispo, California.
 The team plays its home games at Mustang Memorial Field, at the NCAA Division I FCS level in the Big Sky Conference.
-The current head coach is Paul Wulff, who began his tenure in December 2022.
+The current head coach is Tim Skipper, who began his tenure in December 2025.

 History

 Football was first played on the Cal Poly campus in 1916.
 At that time, Cal Poly was a vocational school, as it did not become a four-year college until 1941.

 1915 to 1940s: The beginning

 The California Polytechnic School played mostly high school teams and college freshmen teams for its first 16 seasons.
 In 1933, the Mustangs enjoyed their first undefeated season under coach Howie O'Daniels.
 During the 1933 campaign, the Mustangs did not allow a single point during that season.
 Cal Poly officially became a four-year school in 1941 and posted a 5–3–1 record under O'Daniels.
 Football was put on hold during World War II ('43 and '44) and resumed in 1945.